Our Savior's burial location

 Jesus' garden tomb is located outside the city walls of Jerusalem and close to the Damascus Gate.
-Many believe this tomb location, and not the traditional site of the burial at the Church of the Holy Sepulcher, is the place where the burial of Jesus' body after he died on the cross took place.
+Many believe this location, and not the traditional site of the burial thought to be in the Church of the Holy Sepulcher (a Roman Catholic Church), is the place where our Savior's burial took place.

-Gordon concluded that the rocky escarpment he believed looked like a skull was likely to have been Golgotha.
+Gordon concluded that the rocky outcrop he thought looked like a skull was high likely to have been the Biblical place known as Golgotha.
 This is why another name for this location is Gordon's Tomb.

 The tomb itself consists of at least a couple of chambers.
 To the right of the first chamber the second chamber can be seen.
 Benches made of stone line the walls of chamber number two, except in the places where the walls join and running along the first chamber's back wall.
 The benches, though heavily damaged throughout the years, can still be seen.
 The groove edge outside the burial location is cut diagonally.
 As was prophesied in Isaiah (Isaiah 53:8 - 9) Jesus was buried in the tomb of a rich man even though he was believed to be a criminal (Matthew 27:57 - 60).

 7. He was oppressed, and He was afflicted; yet He opened not His mouth.
 He is brought as a lamb to the slaughter; and as a sheep before its shearers is dumb, so He opened not His mouth.
 8. By oppression and judgment He was taken away; and with His generation who did consider that He was cut off out of the land of the living; for the transgression of My people He was stricken?
 9. And He made His grave with the wicked, and with the rich in His death; although He had done no violence, nor was any deceit in His mouth.
 (Isaiah 53:7 - 9, HBFV)